ADibah-94/New-Customer-Segmentation-Prediction/README.md

 new_customer_module.py is a script for module.

 # Credits
-Shoutout to ABISHEK SUDARSHAN for the data
+Shoutout to ABISHEK SUDARSHAN for the data.
 Checkout his page at
 https://www.kaggle.com/datasets/abisheksudarshan/customer-segmentation